swiftlang/swift-evolution/proposals/0253-callable.md

 However, declaration modifiers are currently also treated as keywords, so with both approaches, parser changes to ensure source compatibility are necessary.
 `call func(...)` requires additional parser changes to allow `func` to sometimes not be followed by a name.
-The authors lean towards `call` methods for simplicity and uniformity.
+The authors lean towards `callAsFunction` methods for simplicity and uniformity.

 #### Use an attribute to mark call-syntax delegate methods